libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 a protocol and sends the selected protocol as part of the TLS ServerHello message.

-For the purpose of multiplexer negotiation, the types of multiplexers are coded as protocol names in the form of a list of strings, and inserted in the ALPN extension field.
+For the purpose of multiplexer negotiation, the protocol IDs of the stream multiplexers are sent, followed by "libp2p".
     An example list:

     ["/yamux/1.0.0", "/mplex/6.7.0", "libp2p"]

-The multiplexer list is ordered by preference, with the most preferred multiplexer at the beginning.
-The server SHOULD choose the supported protocol by going through its preferred protocol list and search if the protocol is supported by the client too.
-If no mutually supported protocol is found the TLS handshake will fail.
+The multiplexer list is ordered by the client's preference, with the most preferred multiplexer at the beginning.
+The server SHOULD pick the first protocol from the list that it supports.

 The "libp2p" protocol code MUST always be the last item in the multiplexer list.
-The reason for adding this special protocol code is to ensure backward compatibility.
-In the previous versions that do not support this feature, the ALPN extension field is alwasy populated with a key "libp2p".
-By appending the key of "libp2p" to the end of the supported multiplexer list, the overlap of the peer's supported ALPN protocols is always guaranteed when different versions of libp2p are negotiating a TLS connection.

-In the case that "libp2p" is the result of TLS ALPN, The upgrade process MUST fall back to the multistream-selection protocol to negotiate the multiplexer to be used.
-This fallback behavior ensures backward compatibility.
+According to [tls], nodes that don't implement the optimization described in this document use "libp2p" for their ALPN.
+If "libp2p" is the result of the ALPN process, nodes MUST use multistream negotiation of the stream multiplexer as described in [connections].

 ### Multiplexer negotiation over Noise